Boeing MAX Pain Spans Globe, Hurting Carriers' Profit and Growth | MarketScreener

 By Ben Otto and Trefor Moss

-More than four months after the grounding of the 737 MAX, Boeing Co.'s newest, best-selling passenger jet, the plane's absence is hitting profits, crimping growth and throwing services schedules into disarray at airlines around the world.
+More than four months after the grounding of Boeing Co.'s best-selling 737 MAX, the passenger jet's absence is hitting profits, crimping growth and throwing service schedules into disarray at airlines around the world.

 Southwest Airlines Co., Boeing's biggest MAX customer, said Thursday it would stop flying out of New Jersey's Newark Liberty International Airport this fall as it tries to offset the impact of the prolonged grounding.
 It also extended planned cancellations through Jan.
 5.

-Low-cost carrier Flydubai, the Middle East's largest MAX customer, with 251 orders and 14 already in its fleet, has canceled 17% of its flying schedule following the grounding.
-Oman Air, the sultanate's national carrier, with five MAX jets parked and orders for 25 more, canceled earlier this month more than 800 flights through August.
+Low-cost carrier flydubai, the Middle East's largest MAX customer, with 251 orders and 14 already in its fleet, has canceled 17% of its flying schedule following the grounding.
+Oman Air, the sultanate's national carrier, with five MAX jets parked and orders for 25 more, recently canceled more than 800 flights through August.
 Carrier Ryanair Holdings PLC, Europe's largest budget airline, said it expects a hit to 2019 profits, and it more than halved its summer 2020 passenger growth forecast to 3%.

 "There is starting to be an impact on the winter schedules and 2020 plans," said Brendan Sobie, chief analyst at CAPA-Centre for Aviation in Singapore.
 That is "likely to be much more significant than what we have seen so far given the size of the [MAX] fleet wasn't that huge at the time of the grounding in March."